 It typically departs from Keleti station in Budapest daily at 16:15, but it isn't scheduled to arrive in Ljubljana until shortly before 01:00.

-For the time being a train named the 'Hortobagy' that conbeys sleeping cabins is still typically scheduled to depart from Budpaest-Keleti station at 19:40.
+For the time being a train named the 'Hortobagy' that conveys sleeping cabins is still typically scheduled to depart from Budpaest-Keleti station at 19:40.

-The option for departing from Budapest in the morning involves taking the 07:23 train from Nyugati station in Budapest as it travels over the border to terminate in Mukachev0.
+The option for departing from Budapest in the morning involves taking the 07:23 train from Nyugati station in Budapest as, this train which is named the 'Latorca' which travels over the border to terminate in Mukachevo.

 Though the train on to Lviv, which also conveys sleeping cars to Kviv/Kiev, is scheduled to leave Mukachevo more than 2hrs 30mins after the train from Budapest will have arrived there.